cstainsby/B-Onion/docs/project-log/README.md

 # 4/25
 As I work through this project, its goals are beginning to shift towards a more exploratory project.
 To use chatgpt for posts I would need to find a subreddit which works primarily off of text.
 I have settled on r/AITA due to its structured text data.
 But because a lot of subreddit's don't allow bots to post(if they find out) I have to be careful how much I'm allowing mine to post to collect data.
 This has slowed down my analysis of performance a bit.

+# What is the end goal
+I want to be able to generate a comment to an r/AITA post.
+This requires from now on that I finish.
+- Some sort of multiclass text classifier for predicting comment class labels
+- Some sort of text completion, most likely with chat GPT text completions

+After being able to make these posts I want to be able to post to r/AITA.
+I will need to be able to use my praw instance to post.
+This should already be functional.

+Next I need some mechanism to collect the posted data.
+I will use google cloud functions to setup a chron job to take place roughly 24 hours after I have posted to collect.

+I want to show off my performance.
+This will require that I make a dashboard for model performance.

+On the webpage I need:
+- A browsable menu for navigating AITA posts
+-

+## So listed out I need to:
+- classification model
+- completion model
+- setup endpoint for on post make chron job